 - Not great for CYMK printing

-- Once the image has been changed, or compressed, the data can’t be recovered.
+- Once the image has been changed or compressed, the data can’t be recovered.
 (This is what’s called a ‘lossy’ data format.)

 Tough decision?
 Well, it may get tougher, because we’ve got another type to consider: WebP.

 The new kid on the block, WebP is a format introduced by Google in 2010.
-It has an encoding type which allows for both lossy and lossless data formats.
+It has an encoding type that allows for both lossy and lossless data formats.
 Which brings us to WebP’s huge advantage:

 - It dramatically reduces file size.